soderlind/passwp-posts/readme.txt

 * Norwegian Bokmål translation included

 == Upgrade Notice ==

+= 1.0.2 =
+New protection mode selection - choose to protect all content or only specific pages/posts.

 = 1.0.1 =
 Added password visibility toggle and improved asset cache busting.